 Night-time parenting is not just for lazy parents, like us, who like a good night's sleep, a baby properly fed, warmed and kept within earshot.
 On the contrary, the work that it takes to "night-time parent" pays off big in the long run with healthier, more confident children.
 I would not recommend co-sleeping if either parent is a drug or alcohol user, but for the vast majority of families, it is a choice to consider.
 There are quite a few good books about co-sleeping, including Nighttime Parenting by Dr. William Sears.

 My husband and I did not have children in order to send them away for eight or more hours per day.
 We believe our children are gifts from God, and we are the perfect teachers for our own children.
-Some of our favorite homeschool authors are John Holt, author of Teach Your Own and Growing Without Schooling Magazine and John Taylor Gatto, author of Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling.
+Some of our favorite homeschool authors are John Holt, author of Teach Your Own and Growing Without Schooling Magazine and John Taylor Gatto, author of the classic book, Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling.

 Some helpful websites include: Families for Home Education - Missouri, Home School Legal Defense Association.